acassis/libacrypt/README.md

     $ ./cryp -f secret.bin -i /tmp/file.txt -o /tmp/encrypted.bin

     $ cat plain.txt | ./crypt -f /tmp/secret.bin -

     $ cat plain.txt | ./crypt -f /tmp/secret.bin - > /tmp/output.bin

     $ cat /tmp/output.bin | ./crypt -f /tmp/secret.bin -
 ```

+## Limitations

+    This program is NOT planned to be a everyday encryption software.
+    The goal is more for research purpose.
+However up to 100MB files
+    were tested using it, been encrypted and decrypted correctly.

+    Please use it with caution and be aware of these limitations.

 ## Contact